-Celts settled the land known today as Austria around 400 BC.
-The Roman Empire controlled the area by 15 BC and held it for hundreds of years.
+Celts settled the land known today as Austria around 400 B.C.
+The Roman Empire controlled the area by 15 B.C. and held it for hundreds of years.
 Charlemagne gained control of Austrian lands in the late 700s.
 Later, the central countries and territories of Europe became part of Austrian civilization through wars and alliances, forming the Austro-Hungarian Empire.

-The Pentecostal movement in Austria began in the 1920s, but was interrupted by WWII.
+The Pentecostal movement in Austria began in the 1920s but was interrupted by World War II.
 After the war, many people of German descent immigrated to Austria, and many were placed in refugee camps.
-Pentecostal believers from Yugoslavia were among those in the camps and they ministered to fellow refugees.
-Pastors from the U.S. such as Edwin Waldvogel and Joseph Wannenmacher came on short-term trips to work with the existing believers.
-In 1946 the “Freie Christengemeinden” (Free Christian Assembly) of Austria was established among refugee camp churches.
-A mass migration of believers to neighboring countries diminished the Assembly’s numbers, but a strong body of believers still remained.
+Pentecostal believers from Yugoslavia were among those in the camps, and they ministered to fellow refugees.
+Pastors from the United States, such as Edwin Waldvogel and Joseph Wannenmacher, went on short-term trips to work with existing believers.
+In 1946 the Freie Christengemeinden (Free Christian Assembly) of Austria was established among refugee-camp churches.
+A mass migration of believers to neighboring countries diminished the Assembly’s numbers, but a strong body of believers remained.

 The Movement Today